Steamgjk/Nezha/README.md

 Each process is composed of three files: a class header (e.g., nezha-replica.h), a class source code (nezha-replica.cc), a launching file (e.g., nezha-replica-run.cc).
 Each process reads an independent yaml file (e.g., nezha-replica-config-0.yaml) to get its full configuration

+Stale files and experiemental files are put into archive folder, and will be deleted finally.

 ## All-in-One-Box Test